tcl002/CSE151AProject/README.md

 ### Hyperparameter Tuning, K-Fold Cross Validation, and Feature Expansion

-To refine the performance of our model, we performed hyperparameter tuning using `keras_tuner.RandomSearch.` The key hyperparameters that were tuned include the number of units in each layer (32 to  512, with a step size of 32), the activation function (sigmoid, relu, tanh, and softmax), the optimizer (SGD and RMSprop), and the learning rate (1e-4 to 1e-2).
-We found that the most effective model parameters were 224 units in each hidden layer using tanh activation functions.
-We also found that an SGD optimizer with a learning rate of approximately 0.002 and binary cross-entropy loss was most effective.
-This model achieved a training accuracy of 0.96, a validation accuracy of 0.83, and a testing accuracy of 0.84.
+#### Hyperparameter Tuning
+We refined our neural network model's performance using `keras_tuner.RandomSearch`.
+The tuning focused on several key hyperparameters:
+- Number of units in each layer: Ranged from 32 to 512, with a step size of 32
+- Activation function: Included options were sigmoid, relu, tanh, and softmax
+- Optimizer: SGD and RMSprop
+- Learning rate: From 1e-4 to 1e-2

+The optimal configuration was found to be:
+- 224 units in each hidden layer
+- tanh activation functions
+- SGD optimizer
+- Learning rate of approximately 0.002
+- Loss function: Binary cross-entropy

-However, because of the large discrepancy between the high training accuracy and the low validation/testing accuracy, we decided that our model was not generalizable enough and was most likely overfitting the data.
-Therefore, we employed a 10-fold cross-validation technique, which produced our best model.
-This model has a training accuracy of 0.88, a validation accuracy of 0.87, and a testing accuracy of 0.86 (loss of 0.31, 0.33, and 0.35 respectively).
+This configuration yielded a training accuracy of 0.96, a validation accuracy of 0.83, and a testing accuracy of 0.84.

+#### Identifying Overfitting
+Despite high training accuracy, the significant gap with validation/testing accuracies suggested overfitting.
+To address this, we utilized:

+#### K-Fold Cross Validation
+We employed a 10-fold cross-validation method, leading to a more generalizable model.
+This best model demonstrated:
+- Training accuracy: 0.88
+- Validation accuracy: 0.87
+- Testing accuracy: 0.86
+- Loss: 0.31 (Training), 0.33 (Validation), 0.35 (Testing)

+This approach helped us mitigate overfitting while maintaining strong model performance across all data sets.

 ### Model Selection
 Our third and final model (for Milestone 5) is still going to be a support vector machine (SVM).
 We believe an SVM will do a good job at splitting the data into two classes (dropout and non-dropout) and we would like to experiment with different kernel functions to see if we can achieve a higher accuracy.